You may wish to see an introductory page to this section first.

 He appointed the bishops, including those highest in rank, such as the Patriarchs of Rome, Alexandria, Antioch and Constantinople.

 For this reason many churches in Constantinople were built at the initiative of the emperors.

 The Studion was damaged during the 1204 Latin conquest of Constantinople and again in 1453 during the Ottoman one.
 In 1462 Sultan Fatih Mehmet evicted the remaining monks and he turned the church into a mosque.
-Two fires, an earthquake, a long abandonment and looting have destroyed the whole monastery and to a great extent the church; its remaining walls show that they were built according to the traditional Byzantine construction technique based on alternate layers of brick and stone.
+Two fires, an earthquake, a long abandonment and looting have destroyed the whole monastery and to a great extent the church.

 Polyeuktos was a Roman army officer who was beheaded in the IIIrd century because of his Christian faith; the events surrounding his martyrdom provided the basis for a drama by Pierre Corneille and later on for operas by Charles Gounod and Gaetano Donizetti.
 In 524-527 Princess Anicia Juliana enlarged and embellished an existing church dedicated to St. Polyeuktos.
 She was the daughter of Anicius Olibrius, one of the last western Roman emperors and a relative of the Theodosian emperors who ruled the Eastern Roman Empire for a long period.
 The church was most likely already abandoned in 1204 when Constantinople was sacked by the Crusaders; the Venetians took from this church a porphyry relief thought to portray the Tetrarchs.
 The remains of this church, which was pretty large, were found during the construction of an overpass.
 A fine relief celebrating Anicia Juliana can be seen at the Archaeological Museum of Istanbul.